Get News & Updates Directly To Your Inbox

 Cholesterol can build up in your arteries, making it harder for blood to flow through them and to your heart.
 Just like high blood pressure, high cholesterol often shows no symptoms.
 It can go untreated for years until heart disease shows up.
 When you lower your cholesterol, you decrease your risk for heart disease, heart attack and stroke.

 Put your health first and make an appointment today with a primary care physician to have your numbers checked.
-Add them in your phone for easy access and refer to them each time you are tested.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.